-The Paper Plane cocktail is one of my favorite cocktails to order when I’m out.
-It’s boozy, a little bitter, a touch sour, but so beautifully balanced overall.
-If you’re looking for an interesting, complex, deliciously boozy drink, you’ve got to try this one.
+The Paper Plane cocktail is a delightfully complex, boozy modern classic cocktail.
+It is made with equal parts bourbon, Aperol, Amaro Nonino, and freshly squeezed lemon juice.
+Itโs also one of my favorite bourbon cocktails to order when Iโm out because itโs boozy, a little bitter, a touch sour, but so beautifully balanced overall.
+If youโre looking for an interesting, deliciously boozy drink, youโve got to try this one.

 There are four total ingredients in a Paper Plane cocktail: bourbon, Aperol, Amaro Nonino, and fresh lemon juice.
 No special syrups, no extra bitters, just booze and fresh lemon juice.
-Find quantities and instructions in the blog post below, or jump to the recipe card!
+Find quantities and instructions in the blog post below, or just click the โjump to recipeโ button above to jump to the recipe card!

 Paper Plane Cocktail History: